OpenClaw VPS Requirements: What Server Specs Do You Need?

 Final Recommendation

-OpenClaw does not require a massive server for every deployment, but it does need a stable Linux VPS with enough RAM, fast storage, reliable networking, and secure remote access.
-For most users, the best starting point is 2 vCPU, 8 GB RAM, and 40–80 GB NVMe storage.
-For heavier browser automation, multiple integrations, or business use, start with 4 vCPU, 16 GB RAM, and 80–160 GB NVMe storage.
+OpenClaw does not need a massive server for every deployment, but it does need a stable Linux VPS with enough RAM, fast storage, reliable networking, and secure remote access.
+For most users, the best starting point is 2 vCPU, 8 GB RAM, and 40-80 GB NVMe storage.
+For heavier browser automation, multiple integrations, or business use, start with 4 vCPU, 16 GB RAM, and 80-160 GB NVMe storage.